SpinDoctorMRI/SpinDoctor/README.md

 ## How to cite us

+The paper about SpinDoctor can be found at https://www.sciencedirect.com/science/article/pii/S1053811919307116.

 If you use our software for research, please consider citing us:

 ```bibtex
 @article{Li2019,
 title = {{SpinDoctor: A MATLAB toolbox for diffusion MRI simulation}},